 "I made friends with a bunch of skater boys and slowly developed a crush on all of them.
 I got it in my mind that I would D.I.Y a new personality made up of the traits I liked most about them and see what happened next.
 Well, 9th graders and personality changes seem to be the perfect space for identity crises, and my friends kind of decided that I was more trouble than I was worth.
 By the end of the year, my health was kind of in shambles and my already tenuous grip on my mental health was pushed to its limits."

 I read these vignettes all weekend.
-At moments I was almost crying as I poured over the experiences that kids had that they felt had been there education.
+At moments I was almost crying as I pored over the experiences that kids had that they felt had been there education.
 Then, just as often, I smiled or laughed as the funny stories of childhood.
 I graded them on the rubric I had created and the things we had discussed in class.
 I drew smiley faces and "wows" all over their papers.
 And secretly, I hoped that I would learn something deep and game-changing about how students learn.

 I didn't though.
 I just learned that school matters.
 Your job, teachers, is probably more important than I thought before.
 Or, more important than any of us thought.
 Whether we know it or not, kids have an amazing memory and they are learning all the time and in most every situation.